oni831000/kovaaks-obs-plugin/README.md

 ## Fonts

-This project references two custom font themes ("Shikuretto"/Huntrix and "Sukajan") that are **not included** in this repo due to unclear licensing.
-To use those themes, supply your own `huntrix.ttf` and `sukajan.otf` files in the plugin's folder — or pick a different theme preset that doesn't require them.
+The "Shikuretto" (Huntrix) and "Sukajan" theme presets use custom fonts (`huntrix.ttf`, `sukajan.otf`) that aren't included in this repo.
+Download them yourself from [FontSpace](https://www.fontspace.com/category/anime) and drop them in the plugin's folder if you want to use those themes — otherwise, pick a different preset.

 ## License